zorowangtt/phdthesis/source/10_chapter_1.md

 \newpage
-# Theory, Materials and Methods
+# Theory, Materials and Methods {#cha2}

-## Thermal Conductivity and Inter-atomic Heat Current
-In this section, we derived an atomistic expression of heat current and thermal conductivity for the molecular system.
+## Thermal conductivity derived from Green-Kubo transport theory
-Based on linear response theory, the thermal conductivity of material is expressed in terms of the time autocorrelation function (ACF) of the heat current vector, $\bm{h}$, as
+According to the Green–Kubo relations, the steady-state transport coefficient can be obtained by dividing the space–time integral of the flux–flux equilibrium correlation function by k~B~T. A very detailed derivation process of can be found in APPENDIX B: _Derivation of Green–Kubo Relation_ of book _Heat transfer physics_ by Massoud Kaviany.[@kaviany2008] Like other transport process, e.g. viscosity, the thermal conductivity of material can be derived from Green–Kubo relation and expressed in terms of the time autocorrelation function (ACF) of the heat current vector, $\bm{h}$, based on equilibrium fluctuation,

 $$
 \lambda = \frac {1} {3Vk_BT^2} \bm{\int_0^\infty} \langle \bm{h}(t) \cdot \bm{h}(0) \rangle dt,